dortegas/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+I encountered some difficulties making the Outcomes Based on Goals analysis due to the COUNTIFS function settings for every row to calculate the number of successful, failed, and canceled projects.
+In such a case, I think VBA is the best option to make these calculous between worksheets.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?